 Common inspection points are windows and any failure or separation of trim on the outside of the home.
 The inspector will look at the direction of diagonal or stair-step cracking.
 Gapping or stretching of caulk lines can also help the contractor in assessing the problem.
 All these signs aid in determining where the damage is to the foundation and which way the foundation is settling.

 Inspecting the soil around the home, gutter runoff, brick cracking, and the foundation itself are all included in the exterior inspection of the home.
-After reviewing damage points and problem forming red flags on the exterior, the inspection moves inside for a more complete picture.
+After reviewing damage points and potential issues on the exterior, the inspection moves inside for a more complete picture.

 2. Going Over the Interior of the Home